psyklopp/AdityaBhardwaj-dev/content/posts/014-job-hunting-week-2.md

 - I had started this course even before but that was the time when I was busy with the admission process as well.
 - This time, I will finish it for sure.

+# 04 July - Thursday

+- I was able to run the test application for Flutter with Visual Studio as the IDE.
+- It was also important to apply some settings for the editor UI and it was successful (though it took some time)
+- Now I can continue following the course
+- Made a long list of things I have to do - maybe I should write more, everyday.

 ## Long-term goals

 - [ ] Create a web app.
 Invite only